Mindfulness & coaching to create change in your life & your world

 Collaborative

-I share from my particular experiences, while inviting in a sense of collective wisdom.
-You’ll find me co-teaching and inviting your experiential wisdom into the conversation.
+I share from my particular experiences of how change happens, while inviting in your greatest wisdom of what you need and want.
+You’ll find me co-teaching and inviting your experience and wisdom into the conversation.

 Innovative